danielitogomez/POC/README.md

-# Deploy Google Cloud VM in a public-only single region with Terraform for testing
+# Deploy Google Cloud VM in a public-only single region with Terraform for testing...

 # Definition